How to Dissolve an LLC in Nebraska

 NOTE: None of your LLC's tax accounts can be closed if they have a remaining balance.
 All taxes, penalties, fees, and interest must be paid in full before you can dissolve your LLC.

-The State of Nebraska allows business owners to submit their Articles of Dissolution online or by mail.
+Nebraska requires business owners to submit their Statement of Dissolution by mail or online.

 John A. Gale, Secretary of State